Negfir/Persian-Calendar/README.md

 This calendar is a Swing GUI based java program, based on Persian Calendar. <br />
 For more information click <a href="https://en.wikipedia.org/wiki/Iranian_calendars">here</a>. <br />
 This calendar includes all the events in year 1395.<br />
-This project was the midterm project of Advanced Programming course, May 2016.
+This project was the midterm project of Advanced Programming course, April 2016.